 Overview

-This guide walks you through setting up monitoring for Amazon Bedrock using OpenTelemetry and exporting logs, traces, and metrics to SigNoz.
+This guide walks you through setting up monitoring and observability for Amazon Bedrock using OpenTelemetry and exporting logs, traces, and metrics to SigNoz.
 With this integration, you can observe model performance, capture request/response details, and track system-level metrics in SigNoz, giving you real-time visibility into latency, error rates, and usage trends for your Bedrock applications.

 Many developers choose Amazon Bedrock over directly calling LLM models for its enterprise-grade features including unified API access to multiple foundation models (Claude, Llama, Titan, etc.), built-in safeguards for responsible AI, private and secure model invocations that don't leave AWS infrastructure, managed infrastructure that eliminates the need to manage model hosting, fine-tuning capabilities with your own data while maintaining privacy, and seamless integration with AWS services like S3, Lambda, and CloudWatch.
 These capabilities make Amazon Bedrock particularly valuable for organizations requiring production-grade reliability, compliance, and simplified model management without the complexity of direct model deployment.